-Mountain Biking in the Snowy Mountains
+Mountain Biking and Cycling in the Snowy Mountains

 Explore the Snowy Mountains on two wheels and immerse yourself in the stunning scenery.
 From Australia’s highest peak and alpine lakes to forests and giant boulders on the rolling Monaro Plains, you can mountain bike along the many trails or enjoy the tranquillity of the area by road.

 Ride above the clouds in Thredbo, Snowy Mountains - Credit: Thredbo Resort

 Thredbo’s Mountain Bike Parks open in November, with a great network of cross country trails, skills parks and the exhilarating Cannonball Downhill Trail.
 The Mountain Bike Park has been expanded this year with a new Cruiser area with three gravity trails for beginners and intermediates; Paparazzi, Grasshopper and Easy Rider.
 Beginner bikers can enjoy East Street, a 2km flow trail or the Thredbo Valley Track, which meanders along the Thredbo River.